-5.1.2 Synthetic Fragments

-Because SP4, SP8, and SP9 occurred few times in the evaluated codebases, we supplemented with synthetic code fragments containing these patterns and near misses, designed to stress-test Yogo.
+5.1.2 Synthetic Fragments.
+Because SP4, SP8, and SP9 occurred few times in the evaluated codebases, we supplemented with synthetic code fragments containing these patterns and near misses, designed to stress-test YoGO.
 We briefly describe the synthetic fragments for array-frequency count (SP4).
 The rest are detailed in the accompanying technnical report [58].

 For array frequency count, we wrote a large number of test cases in both Java and Python, including the examples of Figures 1 and 2, as well as ones wth a flipped if-else.
 These matched, except in the case where interleaving code contained a function call, and Yogo could not verify this call did not modify relevant state.
 In two more variants, the frequency counter is an array element or a field of an object rather than a simple variable.
 Yogo matches the example with an object-field counter, but has a false negative for the array-field counter, as its ruleset for array-index lvalues is incomplete.
 We also mutated several examples to produce near-misses.
-A notable false positive is in a for-each loop where the array being iterated is modified in the loop, as our for-each rules incorrectly assume that the array is not modified.
+One notable false positive occurs because our rules for for-each loops incorrectly assume that the array is not modified during the loop.

-5.1.3 Reflection on Usability
+5.1.3 Reflection on Usability.
 How hard is it to write Yogo queries?
 Here we share our experience from this study.

-For patterns which are just expressions, such as the 2D-distance formula, one can simply translate the expression into Yogo syntax, and let the Yogo engine untangle isomorphic code.
+For patterns which are just expressions, such as the 2Ddistance formula, one can simply translate the expression into Yogo syntax, and let the Yogo engine untangle isomorphic code.
 It does require more thought, however, to think of relevant isomorphisms to add.

-For patterns which are "procedures," such as frequency-count, there was more work to identify the charateristic subexpressions, and to identify reusable components and their respective matchers.
+For patterns which are "procedures," such as frequencycount, there was more work to identify the charateristic subexpressions, and to identify reusable components and their respective matchers.
 After identifying them mentally, however, actually programming in Yogo's DSL was straightforward.